The genuine pythonw.exe file is a software component of Python by Python Software Foundation.

 There is no information about the author of the file.
 Pythonw.exe is not a Windows core file.
 The program has no visible window.
-Therefore the technical security rating is 49% dangerous, however also read the users reviews.
+The program uses ports to connect to or from a LAN or the Internet.
+Therefore the technical security rating is 80% dangerous, however you should also read the user reviews.

 Recommended: Identify pythonw.exe related errors

-Important: Some malware camouflages itself as pythonw.exe, particularly when located in the c:\windows or c:\windows\system32 folder.
+Important: Some malware camouflages itself as pythonw.exe.
 Therefore, you should check the pythonw.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 A clean and tidy computer is the key requirement for avoiding problems with pythonw.
 This means running a scan for malware, cleaning your hard drive using 1cleanmgr and 2sfc /scannow, 3uninstalling programs that you no longer need, checking for Autostart programs (using 4msconfig) and enabling Windows' 5Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.

 Should you experience an actual problem, try to recall the last thing you did, or the last thing you installed before the problem appeared for the first time.
 Use the 6resmon command to identify the processes that are causing your problem.
 Even for serious problems, rather than reinstalling Windows, you are better off repairing of your installation or, for Windows 8 and later versions, executing the 7DISM.exe /Online /Cleanup-image /Restorehealth command.
 This allows you to repair the operating system without losing data.